K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources: Results

 \subsection{Posterior distribution of the intensity hyperparameters}

-In Figure \ref{fig:corner} we display a corner plot made from the MCMC samples.
+In Figure \ref{fig:corner} we display a corner plot of the MCMC samples.
 Using the sample median of the draws for each hyperparameter as an estimate of the posterior median, we show the corresponding median intensity in Figure \ref{fig:intensity} for illustrative purposes.
 In the marginals, we show the pointwise 90\% credible region from all draws from the posterior distribution, as well as the pointwise median.
 We overlay the null data set detections to compare the realization of the intensity in the catalog/null dataset.
 While this intensity form is required in order to compute our motivating statistic, \pcc, it also confirms that the instrument's intensity function is well-fit by a model based on known physics and spherical geometry.
-This is useful for studying the bias in CHIME/FRB detections, its affect on scientific results, and for modeling applications such as discussed by \cite{2023arXiv230617403J}.
+We also perform a residual-based model evaluation, motivated by the procedure of \cite{https://doi.org/10.1111/j.1467-9868.2005.00519.x}, which does not suggest significant model misspecification or discrepancy; see the Supplement \citep{suppa} for details.